aws/c3r/README.md

 # Cryptographic Computing for Clean Rooms (C3R)

-The Cryptographic Computing for Clean Rooms (C3R) encryption client and SDK provide client-side tooling which allows users to participate in AWS Clean Rooms collaborations leveraging cryptographic computing by pre- and post-processing data.
+The Cryptographic Computing for Clean Rooms (C3R) encryption client and software development kit (SDK) provide client-side tooling which allows users to participate in AWS Clean Rooms collaborations leveraging cryptographic computing by pre- and post-processing data.

 The [AWS Clean Rooms documentation](https://docs.aws.amazon.com/clean-rooms) contains detailed information regarding how to use the C3R encryption client in conjunction with an AWS Clean Rooms collaboration.